martianbandit/Agentic-Coding-Framework/01_AI-RUN/01_AutoPilot.md

 6. [Fifth question about the business model]
 7. [Sixth question about tech/design preferences if any]

-After you answer these questions, I will create a structured idea document and then proceed with market research, concept development, PRD creation, technical specifications, task breakdown, and implementation - pausing only when necessary for your input.
+After you answer these questions, I will create a structured idea document and then proceed with market research, concept development, PRD creation, technical specifications, task breakdown, implementation, testing, and finally deployment - pausing only when necessary for your input.
 ```

 ---